uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/storing-passwords-securely.md

 Remember that two passwords are the same, is that still obvious just by looking at the database?

 {interactive slug="password-guesser" type="whole-page" alt="Interactive for guessing salted user passwords"}

 {panel end}

+{panel type="teacher-note"}

+# Password guessing activity in the classroom

+Try splitting the class into teams and make it a competition to find the most passwords.
+The main take away points are:

+- Short and simple passwords are easy to guess.
+- Making common substitutions don't make a password much harder to guess.
+- Without any salting, a hacker can guess multiple passwords at once.
+- With salting, it takes much longer to guess passwords because each one needs to be checked individually.

+{panel end}